angelolo96/Angelo_Portfoli/README.md

 Output: Long Data set showing unpivoted Questions + Subquestions and a row for each response, plus aggregated data columns

 Wide Table => Long Table

+## Formatting requests by the business:
+* What was the original quesiton for each sub-response?
+* What was the total number of responses for each question?
+* How many people responded the same for each question?